David Stafford-Clark: Career

 In 1954 he was appointed director and head of psychological medicine at the York Clinic, Guy's Hospital, with a consultancy at the Bethlem Royal and Institute of Psychiatry, Maudsley Hospital until ill-health forced his retirement in 1974.

 As a forensic psychiatrist, he testified for the defence in the much-publicized murder trial of Guenther Podola, who sought to evade his trial on the grounds of amnesia, and later in the case of the banned novel Lady Chatterley's Lover by D. H. Lawrence.

 He gave a number of lectures such as the Robert Waley Cohen series, on 'Psychology of Prejudice; Christians & Jews' in 1960 and St Andrews University's twelve Gifford lectures in 1976.

 Books

 His bestselling book Psychiatry To-day (1951) was followed by numerous other titles including Psychology for Students (1964) which had seven reprints; these two named volumes are widely regarded as standard texts for all University psychology courses.
 He also wrote What Freud really said (1965), another best-seller.

-His son Max Stafford-Clark is a prominent theatre director.
+One of his sons, Max Stafford-Clark, is a prominent theatre director and another, Nigel Stafford-Clark, is a triple BAFTA winner.